-Benefits description You pay After the calendar year deductible Chiropractic , Chiropractic care Manipulation of the spine and extremities Adjunctive procedures such as ultrasound, electrical muscle stimulation, and vibratory therapy Note: The 26 visit per person combined therapies annual maximum for physical, occupational, and speech therapy, chiropractic care and alternative treatments includes all covered services and supplies billed for these therapies.
+Benefits description You pay After the calendar year deductible Chiropractic Chiropractic care Network: \$15 copayment per visit Manipulation of the spine and extremities Adjunctive procedures such as ultrasound, electrical muscle stimulation, and vibratory therapy Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Note: Benefits for combined therapies annual maximum for physical, occupational, speech therapy, chiropractic care and alternative treatments are limited to 40 visits per person per calendar year and includes all covered services and supplies billed for these therapies.
 When more than one type of therapy, for example chiropractic and acupuncture, are provided on the same day, each will be counted as a separate visit.
-Network: \$15 copayment per visit; all charges after the Plan has paid the 26 visit combined therapies maximum Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount; all charges after the Plan has paid the 26 visit combined therapies maximum Alternative treatment Acupuncture Note: The 26 visit per person combined therapies annual maximum for physical, occupational, and speech therapy, chiropractic care and alternative treatments includes all covered services and supplies billed for these therapies.
+Alternative treatment Acupuncture Network: \$15 copayment per visit Note: Benefits for combined therapies annual maximum for physical, occupational, speech therapy, chiropractic care and alternative treatments are limited to 40 visits per person per calendar year and includes all covered services and supplies billed for these therapies.
 When more than one type of therapy, for example chiropractic and acupuncture, are provided on the same day, each will be counted as a separate visit.
-Network: \$15 copayment per visit; all charges after the Plan has paid the 26 visit combined therapies maximum Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount; all charges after the Plan has paid the 26 visit combined therapies maximum Not covered: All charges Naturopathic and homeopathic services Thermography, biofeedback and related visits Massage therapy, acupressure, hypnotherapy Self care or home management training or programs All charges after the Plan has paid the 26 visit per person combined therapies annual maximum Educational classes and programs Individual diabetic education provided by a qualified health care professional for members with an established diagnosis of diabetes, including: • Educational supplies • Patient instruction • Medical nutrition therapy Network: Nothing Non-Network: All charges Note: Please contact us at 800-694-9901 to obtain information on the specific services covered under this benefit.
+Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Not covered: All charges Naturopathic and homeopathic services Thermography, biofeedback and related visits Massage therapy, acupressure, hypnotherapy Self care or home management training or programs Educational classes and programs Individual diabetic education provided by a qualified health care professional for members with an established diagnosis of diabetes, including: Network: Nothing Educational supplies Non-Network: All charges Patient instruction Medical nutrition therapy Note: Please contact us at 800-694-9901 to obtain information on the specific services covered under this benefit.
 Note: We offer a diabetes management incentive program that will reward participating members who comply with the program's requirements.
 See Section 5 (h), Wellness and Other Special Features.
-Tobacco cessation program covers up to two quit attempts per member per calendar year, including up to four counseling sessions per quit attempt Nothing Note: See Section 5, Preventative care, adult for more details.
+Tobacco/e-cigarette cessation program covers up to two quit attempts per member per calendar year, including up to four counseling sessions per quit attempt Network: See Section 5, Preventive Care Note: See Section 5, Preventive care, adult for more details.
+Non-Network: Any difference between our allowance and the billed amount Note: Physician-prescribed OTC and prescription drugs approved by the FDA to treat tobacco/e-cigarette dependence may be obtained from a Network retail pharmacy or through our mail order program.
+See Section 5(f), Covered medications and supplies .